KaplanOpenSource/hera/hera/doc/source/toolkits/simulations/openFoam/solvers/StochasticLagrangianSolver.rst

 How-to create a dispersion flow field (DFF)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating the Dispersion flow field can be done in 3 ways:

-1. Using the hera-openfoam command line interface (CLI)
-1. Using the toolkit directly (with code)
-1. Using it in hermes workflow (with a designated node).

-**hera-openfoam CLI**

 The hera-openfoam interface allows the creation of a flow-dispersion case based on a previously computed OpenFOAM flow, referred to as the original flow.